kevinbels/osTicket-prerequisites/README.md

 ![image](https://github.com/kevinbels/osTicket-prerequisites/assets/141461620/6dc67b63-f4bb-4941-8ffc-8cc862d56ff5)

-On this page, I'll visually demonstrate  myself working on and briefly explaining various tasks such as the osTicketing System, Active Directory, and DNS.
+On this page, I'll visually demonstrate  myself working on and briefly explaining various tasks such as the osTicketing System, Active Directory, and IIS.

 <h2>Environments and Technologies Used</h2>